amaglio/linio/README.md

 # EXAMEN DE LINIO

-Se debe resolver el algoritmo enviado por Multiplica con los siguiente requerimientos:
+Se debe resolver el algoritmo enviado por Multiplica con los siguientes requerimientos:

 Write a program that prints all the numbers from 1 to 100.
 However, for multiples of 3, instead of the number, print "Linio".
 For multiples of 5 print